rust-lang/rfcs/text/0000-pi-types.md

 ## Generic value parameters

 A `const` type parameter acts like a generic parameter, containing a constant expression.
-Declaring a generic parameter `a: const usize`, creates a constant variable `a` of type `usize`.
+Declaring a generic parameter `const a: usize`, declares a constant variable `a` of type `usize`.

 One can create implementations, structs, enums, and traits, abstracting over this generic value parameter.

-We use the syntax `a: const value` to denote the constant type parameter, `a`, of constant value, `value`.
-This can be used at both type-level (as parameter) and value-level (as expression).
+Such a parameter acts type-like in the context of types, generics, and polymorphism, and value-like in the context of expressions, function bodies, and applications.

 ## Compile time calculations on constant parameters